Skip to main content

 INDESIGN

 Remember how InDesign is like a project manager?
 The best way to build art is to place your vectors (Illustrator) and images (Photoshop) into InDesign, and creating the final project here.
-InDesign has a lot of the common tools that the other two programs have (especially Illustrator), so you can actually create simple vector art here.
+InDesign has a lot of the common tools that the other two programs have (especially Illustrator), so you can actually create simple vector art here as well.

 Note: Keep an eye on your Links palette!
-Anything placed is a linked file, so if you move/rename/edit anything, you will need to refresh it in InDesign (simple click of the mouse in the Links palette).
+Anything placed is a linked file, so if you move/rename/edit anything outside of InDesign, you will need to refresh its InDesign link (a simple click of the mouse in the Links palette).
+Otherwise, it will appear grainy/blurry (if you forget, no worries... an alert will pop up when you try to export a pdf).

 5. At what resolution should I save my photos and graphics?